4knWnG/WebMer-Bot/README.md

-# Webm to mp4 converter bot for Telegram!
+# Webmer Bot
 **With bot you can convert webm to mp4 and immediately post them to your Telegram channel as a video message!
-[Try it!](https://t.me/botfather)**
+[Try it!](https://t.me/WebmerBot)**

 Follow the updates on our [telegram channel](http://github.com)!
 Also, if you have any problems working with the bot, you can contact our [support group](http://github.com) for help.